Callum Voisin: 2025

 Voisin continued with Rodin Motorsport for the 2025 FIA Formula 3 Championship alongside fellow Roman Biliński and fellow GB3 champion Louis Sharp.
 The opening weekend in Melbourne was difficult, with Voisin taking ninth place in the sprint but retiring from the feature race after an incident with Nikola Tsolov.
 He then took his first podium of the season in Bahrain, finishing second in the feature race, which put him third in the overall standings.
 The following triple header had highs and lows: he failed to score in either race at Imola, then bounced back with a fourth place in the Monaco feature race, followed by another tough weekend in Barcelona where he scored just one point.

 Formula E

 In July 2025, Voisin tested a Formula E car for the first time at the Tempelhof Airport Street Circuit, driving for Cupra Kiro during the Formula E Berlin rookie test alongside Bianca Bustamante, placing fourth in the afternoon session.
+The following year in March, he drove for Andretti during the Madrid ePrix rookie test.